-INTERDISCIPLINARY STUDIES
+INTERDISCIPLINARY STUDIES Bachelor of Science Degree

 Keiser University's Bachelor of Science degree in Interdisciplinary Studies provides a comprehensive curriculum that allows broad exposure to multiple disciplines.
 This major provides a practical alternative for baccalaureate degree-seeking students whose needs cannot be met by individual majors.
-Students can design a course of study that meets their personal academic objectives and furthers their professional growth and development by combining two or more disciplines into a coherent program.
-The degree will combine general education courses with an interdisciplinary concentration, electives and a capstone course.
+Students can design a course of study that meets their personal academic objectives and furthers their professional growth and development by combining two or more disciplinary concentration, electives and a capstone course.
 The proposed coursework is subject to approval by the campus dean of academic affairs.